Paperspace/fastai-docker/fastai-v4-lab/README.md

 ## Overview

+If you'd like to use jupyter lab instead please build this image.

 This is a docker build file designed to work with [Paperspace].
 The latest pre-built runtimes are pushed here: https://hub.docker.com/r/paperspace/fastai/

 This container pulls the latest fast.ai class.
 You can find this repo here: https://github.com/fastai/fastai and you can learn more about the Fast.ai course here: http://course.fast.ai/